DerailleurAgile/red-bead-sim/README.md

 ### Visual Aids for Sigma Units of Dispersion

-Use the ````--showSigmaUnitsHighlights```` option with 1, 2, or 3 to add corresponding visual aids that capture the data points in sigma units of dispersion bands around the mean, along with percentages.
+Use the ````--showSigmaUnitHighlights```` option with 1, 2, or 3 to add corresponding visual aids that capture the data points in sigma units of dispersion bands around the mean, along with percentages.
 This helps to better understand ["The Empirical Rule"](https://digestibledeming.substack.com/i/137149558/empirical-rule) behind how Process Behaviour Charts work and why 3σ was chosen to avoid false special-cause signals.

 **NB:** _This feature can be paired with the ````--baselineSamplePeriod```` option._